themesberg/flowbite/content/components/navbar.md

                   <code class="text-blue-600 dark:text-blue-400">toggle()</code>
               </td>
               <td class="py-4 px-6">
-                  Use the <code class="text-blue-600 dark:text-blue-400">toggle()</code> method on the Collapse object toggle the current visibility of the target element.
+                  Use this method on the Collapse object toggle the current visibility of the target element.
               </td>
           </tr>
       </tbody>